benoitberanger/FARM/README.md

 # Tips
 All functions you need to use are in the _root_ directory.
-The **+farm** directory is a package (MATLAB behavour) that contains all subfonctions.
+The **+farm** directory is a package (MATLAB behaviour) that contains all subfonctions.
 You probably don't need to use the functions in the package.
 **src** directory contains all un-modified original functions, that have been modified later for FARM purpose.

 # Based on